-Wastewater from the raceways and hatchery building discharges at Discharge Point 001 (Latitude 37° 05' 42" North, Longitude 118° 15' 15" West) into Fish Springs Creek, a tributary of the Owens River.
+Wastewater from the raceways and hatchery building discharges at Discharge Point 001 (Latitude 37° 05' 42'' North, Longitude 118° 15' 15'' West) into Fish Springs Creek, a tributary of the Owens River.
 The total length of Fish Springs Creek is approximately one mile.
 The source water for Fish Springs Creek is effluent from the Facility and flow from two channels (an unnamed ditch and Big Pine Canal).
 The source water for these features is pumped groundwater from wells operated by the City of Los Angeles Department of Water and Power (LADWP).
 Flow in the unnamed ditch and Big Pine Canal is from diverted mountain streams and wells operated by LADWP.
 The flows (which vary seasonally and dependent on the operation status of individual wells) are estimated to range from zero to three MGD (unnamed ditch) and 5 to 160 MGD (Big Pine Canal).
+The direction of flow is south to north for the unnamed ditch and north to south for the Big Pine Canal.
 The confluences of these two channels with the Creek are located approximately 200 feet and 800 feet, respectively, downstream of Discharge Point 001.
 Fish Springs Creek is located within the Upper Owens Hydrologic Area (Hydrologic Unit No. 603.20), and the groundwaters of the Owens Valley Ground Water Basin (DWR No. 6-12).